rkitichotkul/rkitichotkul.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
+subtitle:
-subtitle: Computational Imaging PhD student at <a href='https://www.bu.edu/eng/academics/departments-and-divisions/electrical-and-computer-engineering'>ECE, Boston University</a> | Research Intern at <a href='https://www.merl.com/'>MERL</a>
+> Computational Imaging PhD student at Department of Electrical and Electronic Engineering, <a href='https://www.bu.edu/'>Boston University</a>
+> Research Intern at <a href='https://www.merl.com/'>Mitsubishi Electric Research Laboratories (MERL)</a>
+> I go by Kao, though my full name is Ruangrawee Kitichotkul (เรืองรวี กิติโชตน์กุล).

 profile:
   align: right